Leave-group-out cross-validation for latent Gaussian models

 \subsection{The prediction task}

-The critical observation is that the meaning of ``prediction" is not clearly defined when $\boldsymbol{y}$ are \emph{not} I.I.D samples of $\pi_T(y)$. $\pi_T(\tilde{y}|\boldsymbol{y})$ lacks a unique definition in non-I.I.D. scenarios as without a clear \emph{prediction task}, i.e., how we imagine a new future data point, $\tilde{y}$, is generated given observed data $\boldsymbol{y}$.
+The critical observation is that the meaning of ``prediction" is not clearly defined when we are far away from exchangeability, so that $\boldsymbol{y}$ are \emph{non-exchangeable} samples of $\pi_T(y)$. $\pi_T(\tilde{y}|\boldsymbol{y})$ lacks a unique definition in dependent cases as without a clear \emph{prediction task}, i.e., how we imagine a new data point, $\tilde{y}$, is generated given observed data $\boldsymbol{y}$.
 This ambiguity extends to the act of ``using $\boldsymbol{y}$ to predict $\tilde{y}$" as it is uncertain what our target, $\tilde{y}$, represents.
 To illustrate these concepts, let us discuss some more concrete examples.